Top Challenges in Talent Management and How to Overcome Them

 The Challenge:

-Employee turnover is costly, both financially and in terms of lost productivity.
-Retaining high-performing employees is a constant challenge, especially when competitors are actively trying to poach your top talent.
+Employee turnover is costly and disruptive.
+Retaining high-performing employees is a constant challenge, especially when competitors are offering enticing opportunities.

 How to Overcome It: